dpeerlab/seqc-docker/README.md

     star-args: "runRNGseed=0"
 ```

 Note that you must specify which SEQC AMI (Amazon Machine Image) to use via `ami-id`.
 If you do not know the AMI ID, you can run `show-ami-list.sh`.
-The recommended AMI (as of June 30, 2021) is `ami-0c97def6c08694a9a`.
+The recommended AMI (as of Aug 26, 2021) is `ami-0fa8f038a73ccd865`.

 ```bash
 $ ./show-ami-list.sh